Thinking of exploring Second Life? Here’s some tips I’ve learned over the years that help me find interesting places.

 Pay attention to traffic rank when you search.
 When you search for something, the locations with the most visitors appear at the top of the list, the lowest at the bottom.
 Knowing how much traffic a place gets can help you.

 1. The positive of a high traffic rank: A place may be busy for a reason.
-People seem to be flocking to it, so that could indicate it is quite good and worth visiting.
+People seem to be flocking to it, so that could mean it’s worth visiting.

 2. The negative: More traffic = more lag, and if you’re looking for a peaceful spot it may be better to seek a less populated area.

-When I search, I often go to the bottom of the list to visit places with the least visitors first.
-I like the idea of giving more traffic to someone who needs it rather than a place that’s already swamped.
-It’s like going to a mom and pop store rather than a big chain.
-I also want to avoid lag and escape the crowds.
+When I search, I often visit places with the least visitors first.
+I like the idea of giving more traffic to someone who needs it, and it’s nice to avoid lag and escape the crowds.